-Desktop Central MSP's Patch repository is updated periodically, with the details of the latest patches that are released by Microsoft, Apple, Linux and other 3rd party vendors.
-Every enterprise has a Patch Database, in order to perform patch management activities using Desktop Central MSP.
-Enterprises sync their Patch Database with the Desktop Central MSP Patch Repository to ensure that their database is up-to-date.
+Endpoint Central's Patch repository is updated periodically, with the details of the latest patches that are released by Microsoft, Apple, Linux and other 3rd party vendors.
+Every enterprise has a Patch Database, to perform patch management activities using Endpoint Central.
+Enterprises sync their Patch Database with the Endpoint Central Patch Repository to ensure that their database is up-to-date.
 All the machines are scanned for the missing patches, only based on the Patch Database.
-Configuring the Patch Database Settings, refers to the time interval during which the Patch Database will sync the patch details from the Desktop Central MSP's Patch Repository.
+Configuring the Patch Database Settings, refers to the time interval during which the Patch Database will sync the patch details from the Endpoint Central's Patch Repository.

-Administrators can choose to use patch management for patching a specific type of Patch like, OS related patches or third party patches etc. Though there could be a lot of patches released frequently, not every enterprise will have a need to update all those patches to all the computers.
-So, Administrators use the "Decline Patch" feature.
-Administrators can also choose to scan only the specific type of patches like OS related patches or 3rd party patches.
+Patches are getting released everyday.
+With millions of patches in circulation, not all enterprise will need this whole list of patches.
+Enterprise must select the patches that are required only for their managed network and act accordingly.
+IT admins can configure preferences to download and add patches to their list.
+Administrators can choose to use patch management for patching a specific type of Patch like, OS related patches or third party patches etc. IT admins can also decline patches, if required.
+To do this, administrators use the "Decline Patch" feature.
 All the computers will be scanned to identify the missing patches, based on the selection.
 For example administrators can choose to install only patches related to Mac operating system and 3rd party patches related to windows operating system.
 Then computers will be scanned to identify the missing patches related to "Mac, Linux and 3rd party patches related to windows operating system".

 To configure the Patch Database settings, follow the steps below:

 Under the Patch Settings, select Patch Database settings